 We will also continue to keep paper copies of everything.
 Remember that many of these cases will remain open long after you graduate and begin practicing law.
 Therefore, please convey as much information as possible to the subsequent student attorney’s by keeping the file organized and complete, and updating the Summary page in Amicus.
 The summary page can be copied and placed in the client’s paper file and attached to the transition memo.
 Once you assume the case, the paper folder is your responsibility, so it should be organized as described above, whether the previous student followed this structure or not.

 Checking Files Out

-You are permitted to check files out of the clinic but keep in mind the minimum number of hours that you are required to work in the clinic offices.
+You are permitted to check files out of the Clinic. ( Keep in mind the minimum number of hours that you are required to work in the Clinic offices.)
 When you check a file out, please note which files you are taking and the date you are removing the files.
-The sign-out sheet is located in Room 162, on one of the trays located underneath the bulletin board.
+The sign-out sheet is located in Room 004, in one of the trays.

-Generally, you are not permitted to keep a file out of the clinic office for longer than a week without the permission of one of the clinic directors.
+Generally, you are not permitted to keep a file out of the Clinic office for longer than three days without the permission of one of the Clinic directors.
 When you return a file cross it off the list of checked out files.
 Because we periodically receive inquiries about files it is best that the paper files be available.
 Thus, it is preferable if you copy relevant portions of the files rather than removing the entire file folder from the clinic.
-The same rules of confidentiality are applicable while you have the file checked out, so files must be secured at all times.
+The same strict rules of confidentiality are applicable while you have the file checked out.